-Capital & Regional owns and/or manages eight shopping centres in Blackburn, Hemel Hempstead, Ilford, Luton, Maidstone, Redditch, Walthamstow and Wood Green.
-Capital & Regional manages these assets through its in-house expert property and asset management platform.
-Capital & Regional also owns Snozone, which operates snow sports centres in Castleford, Basingstoke and Milton Keynes and in February 2021 became the operator of Snozone Madrid.
+Capital & Regional owns shopping centres in Hemel Hempstead, Ilford, Luton (until 16 March 2023), Maidstone, Walthamstow and Wood Green.
+It also acts as Property and Asset Manager for the Kingfisher Centre in Redditch.
+Capital & Regional manages these assets through its inhouse expert property and asset management platform.
+Capital & Regional also owns Snozone, which operates snow sports centres in Castleford, Milton Keynes and Madrid.

 Our Approach to Human Rights

 Capital & Regional supports the aims of the Act to combat slavery and human trafficking and improve the transparency of reporting on modern slavery.
 As part of our culture Capital & Regional operate an integral set of core values.
 They support the vision, shape the culture, and reflect who we are as a company.
 These values are reflected in our relationship with key stakeholders groups including guests, customers, suppliers and our staff.
 Our approach to tackling modern slavery is influenced by these business values.
 It forms part of our broader human rights strategy, through which we work to raise labour standards, improve working conditions and the health & wellbeing of our workforce.
 We regularly review our existing compliance and risk management processes to ensure our business and supply chain is not exposed to the threat of modern slavery or human trafficking.
 We expect our business partners to hold their own suppliers to the same standards in prohibiting forced, compulsory or trafficked labour.